-The trailhead is marked in the parking lot by a large display map and the pathway is numbered in a counterclockwise direction, saving the small cascade for the end.
+The trailhead is marked in the parking lot by a large display map and the pathway is numbered in a clockwise direction.
+This hike follows it in the opposite direction, saving the small cascade for the end.
 At post No. 1 head east (right) and follow an old two-track through a red pine forest along a surface that is solid for biking and usually carpeted by pine needles.
-At Mile 0.35 you make a short climb and then level out for the next mile as you skirt a bluff.
+You make a short climb and then level out for the next mile as you skirt a bluff, passing the view at post No. 11 at Mile 0.5.
 At times you can look down into the river valley or across to the forested ridge bordering the Ocqueoc on the west side.

 The 6-Mile Loop continues to the right and within a half mile makes a sharp swing to the west and descends off the bluff.
-At Mile 2.1 you arrive at a “T” junction and can head left for post No. 5 and the cascade or right to continue north.
+At Mile 2.2 you arrive at post No. 4, a “T” junction and can head left for the cascade or right to continue north.
 Heading north you begin the two-way segment of trail, the result of the pathway being re-routed in the mid-2000s, and immediately arrive at a gate blocking motorized vehicles.

-At Mile 3 you enter a meadow sprinkled with large trees that can be especially beautiful in the fall and within a third of a mile arrive at a series of large boulders used to block to motorized vehicles, particularly ORVs.
-At this point the trail, resembling an old two-track, swings west to begin its return to the parking lot and at Mile 3.9 you emerge at what looks like forest road cul-de-sac.
-Nearby is a bench perched on the edge of a high bank overlooking the Ocqueoc River.
+Within a half mile you enter a meadow sprinkled with large trees that can be especially beautiful in the fall and at Mile 3.6 arrive at post No. 8 at a series of large boulders used to block to motorized vehicles, particularly ORVs.
+At this point the trail, resembling an old two-track, swings west to begin its return to the parking lot and at Mile 4.2 you emerge at what looks like forest road cul-de-sac.
+Nearby is post No. 7 and a bench perched on the edge of a high bank overlooking the Ocqueoc River.
 It’s your first view of the river if you didn’t sneak a peak of the falls in the beginning and it’s one of the best along the trail.
 You’re looking down at a sharp bend in the Ocqueoc and a long stairway providing anglers access to it.